kaz-utashiro/greple/README.md

 - __-f__ _file_, __--file__=_file_

     Specify the file which contains search pattern.
 When file contains multiple lines, patterns on each lines are search in OR context.
-The line starting with sharp (#) character is ignored.
+    Blank line and the line starting with sharp (#) character is ignored.
+    Two slashes (//) and following string are taken as a comment and removed with preceding spaces.

 ## STYLES